 So, you’ve probably seen those vibrant images of pink flamingos in Aruba, standing in clear turquoise water.
-Breathtaking.
 Flamingo beach in Aruba is a dream!
 But – you cannot just show up on a whim.
-A trip to Flamingo Beach on Renaissance Island has to be carefully planned for, or you will miss out on these gorgeous birds!
+A trip to Flamingo Beach on Renaissance Island has to be carefully planned out, or you will miss out on seeing these gorgeous birds!
 Read on to learn how to visit Flamingo Beach, Aruba.

 Pin Me for Later!

 No time to read, but want to book your spot?
 No problem!

 Only one hotel offers access to these beautiful birds.
 Book your hotel stay now and secure your visit to Flamingo Beach!

 I have to admit – a huge draw in choosing Aruba as my newest Caribbean destination had a lot to do with those coral pink birds.
 As an artist, the contrasting colors were visually stunning.
 As an animal lover, I just couldn’t resist getting up close and personal with Aruba’s resident flamingos.

 I did a lot of research on how to pull this off before arriving, because I was aware that these bright pink flamingos do not flock to any old beach in Aruba.
 Rather, they are only found on Flamingo Beach on Renaissance Island, Aruba.

 I immediately noticed that so many blog posts had conflicting information about visiting – and honestly, this isn’t really the fault of the authors.
 The process has changed a lot in the past couple of years.